egetman/jes/readme.md

     }

     @Bean
-    public LockManager lockManager() {
+    public Lock lock() {
-        // you can use RedissonReentrantLockManager if you use Redisson return new InMemoryReentrantLockManager();
+        // you can use RedissonReentrantLock if you use Redisson return new InMemoryReentrantLock();
     }

     @Bean
-    public Projector userProjector(JEventStore eventStore, Offset offset, LockManager lockManager) {
+    public Projector userProjector(JEventStore eventStore, Offset offset, Lock lock) {
-        return new UserProjector(eventStore, offset, lockManager);
+        return new UserProjector(eventStore, offset, lock);
     }
 }